DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture3.md

   - double the size?

 #### Comparison of Strategies
+- Amortised time of a push operation is the average time taken by a push operation over the series of operations

-Incremental strategy analysis
+#### Incremental strategy analysis
   - a sequence of n pushes will take $O(n)$ time per push

-Doubling strategy analysis
+#### Doubling strategy analysis
 - Array is replaced $k = \log _{2} n$ times
 - Total time of $T(n)$ of a series of $n$ push operations is proportional to $3n-1$
 - Amortised time of push is $T(n) / 2 = O(1)$
--